The 4 Levels of Structured Reporting in Radiology: A Framework for Enterprise Automation

 - 24×7 support

-Conclusions for Improving Structured Reporting
+Conclusions for a Structured Reporting Solution

 Imorgon has the experience to implement and support any initiatives.
 If your facility uses free text, a standardized layout, or even basic measurement transfer software, Imorgon will improve your workflow and quality of care.